yauhenrachkouski/heyhire-app/docs/SUBSCRIPTION_FLOW.md

 - `referenceId` = organizationId (not userId)
 - This allows organization-level subscriptions for team plans

-### Fallback for Legacy Subscriptions
-If a subscription isn't found by organizationId, the system falls back to checking by `stripeCustomerId` from the user record.
-This handles legacy user-level subscriptions.
+### Org-Only Billing (No User Ownership)
+- There is no personal/user subscription ownership in the app
+- Subscription state is always resolved using the active organization ID from the session
+- Billing actions (upgrade/cancel/restore/portal) are restricted to organization `owner` and `admin`

 ### Trial Management
-- Trial is 3 days for both Starter and Pro plans
+- Trial is **3 days** for the **Pro** plan
-- Users pay $3 to start the trial
-- After trial ends, regular monthly billing begins
-- Trial is marked as "used" for an organization once any subscription reaches active/trialing status
+- Trial is treated as "used" for an organization once a subscription record exists for that org
 - Users cannot start a new trial for the same organization

 ### Subscription Gates